-White-tailed deer are among the largest herbivores in our forests and they consume a lot of vegetation.
-An adult deer might eat two tons of food in a year.
-In spring and summer, deer often feed at the edges of fields, eating leaves, grasses, Continue reading White-tailed Deer – Background
+White-tailed deer are among the largest herbivores in our forests, and they consume a lot of vegetation.
+Continue reading White-tailed Deer – Background

 A Couple of Bucks